Comparing Traditional Negotiation & Collaborative Approach

-- Be wary of the prepared agreement being presently to you from your spouse or partner before complete financial disclosure is exchanged between you.
-In the collaborative approach disclosure is done face to face with full discussion by the spouses with the involvement of counsel.
-In the traditional negotiation process it may be done in a four way meeting or by sending materials by courier to your lawyer’s office.
+- Be wary of the prepared agreement being present to you from your spouse or partner before complete financial disclosure is exchanged between you.
+In the collaborative approach, disclosure is done face to face with full discussion by the spouses with the involvement of counsel.
+In the traditional negotiation process, it may be done in a four-way meeting or by sending materials by courier to your lawyer’s office.
 There is rarely an opportunity to ask questions directly to the owner of the documents.

-- Traditional negotiation is ‘position based’: state your position and hold to it.
-The collaborative approach is ‘interest based’ and asks spouses to openly share to each other their needs, wants and desires for the future.
+- Traditional negotiation is ‘position-based’: state your position and hold to it.
+The collaborative approach is ‘interest-based’ and asks spouses to openly share with each other their needs, wants and desires for the future.

 - Settlement discussions require by their very nature that all discussions are confidential.
 However, in the collaborative approach lawyers cannot be compelled as witnesses to those discussions as a term of the participation agreement signed by the spouses and their legal representatives in the event the matter becomes contested.
 This is not the case in the negotiation process.